Menithal/hifi-ipfs/README.md

 ### Plugins and /plugin_routes

-`/plugin_routes` should return json keys predefined.
-This allows the service to be developed in other languages as well, if one so wishes, using their own route conventions.
+`/plugin_routes` This allows the service to be developed in other languages as well, if one so wishes, using their own route conventions.
 The routes is the first thing loaded by a Modelling package plugin (MPP), such as the Blender Plugin.
+This should return a json map with the following keys:

 - `new_user` - should point to an interface where the user can generate a new identity.
 The MMP should simply open the browser for the end user and point it to this url.
 - `asset_upload` - Should point to a POST interface which allows MMPs to POST a multipart/form-data file, with a username and token